 Based in Croydon, this service supports 60 single people up to 65 years of age with a range of complex needs including experience of homelessness or rough sleeping, substance misuse and/or mental ill health.

-of customers managed their physical health better
+of customers who needed to improve management of their physical health did so

 To find out how you could support Palmer House, read more here.

 I’ve met a lot of different people and challenged myself with things I haven’t done before.
 Volunteering has reminded me of the skills I have; which can also be developed and help me move forward.